Change baker options#

 Multi signature account

-1. Go to Multi Signature Transactions, select Make new proposal, and then select Stop baking.
+1. Go to Multi Signature Transactions, select Make new proposal, and then select Stop validation.

-2. Select the Account that you no longer want to be a baker account, and then select Continue.
+2. Select the Account that you no longer want to be a validator account, and then select Continue.

 3. Set an expiry date and time for your proposal.
 You must set the expiry time so that the co-signers can return their signatures in time.
 Select Continue.